alentwotime/deckchatbot-monorepo/docker/DOCKER_API_500_COMPLETE_FIX.md

 docker context use default

 # 2. Login with your new token
-echo "dckr_pat_TbMd5qdpX5KKrlTu-MNhpsDic8M" | docker login -u alen2x --password-stdin
+echo "YOUR_DOCKER_TOKEN_HERE" | docker login -u alen2x --password-stdin

 # 3. Test Docker
 docker ps